Lenovo Smart Display (8 ″ and 10 ″) review: Google Assistant with display - is that possible?

 Lenovo Smart Display: Conclusion

-After just a few days, I was completely oblivious to the Lenovo Smart Display even being in my presence.
-This is because everything in 99,9 Procent of the cases works, as advertised by Lenovo and Google.
-I was particularly impressed by the design with the wooden back, the ability to use the smart display as a digital photo frame and the video calling with Duo from Google.
-I was also impressed by the playback of podcasts, music and YouTube videos.
-Google Assistant also acted as it should at all times.
+After just a few days, I no longer even noticed that Lenovo's Smart Display was even in my presence.
+The reason for this is that everything works as advertised by Lenovo and Google in 99,9 percent of cases.
+I was particularly impressed by the design with the wooden back, the ability to use the Smart Display as a digital photo frame, and the ability to make video calls with Google Duo.
+I was also impressed by the ability to play podcasts, music, and YouTube videos.
+Google Assistant also did exactly what it was supposed to at all times.

-For the future, I would like Netflix to come onto the device and that you can define repetitions for alarms.
-In conclusion, Lenovo's smart display is definitely something to keep on your radar when thinking about buying one Proproduct thinks.
+In the future, I hope that Netflix will be available on the device and that you can set repeat alarms.
+In conclusion, I can say that Lenovo's Smart Display is definitely something to keep on your radar if you are thinking about buying such a product.

 Thank you for providing the Lenovo Smart Display 10 ″.